Medigap Plan F is one of the 10 standardized Medicare Supplement Insurance plan options.

 Plan F Enrollment Statistics

-Plan F is the most popular Medicare Supplement insurance plan, according to America’s Health Insurance Plans’ (AHIP) 2014 “Trends in Medigap Enrollment and Coverage Options” report.
-About 56% of Medigap policyholder chose Plan F in 2014.
+Plan F is the most popular Medicare Supplement insurance plan, according to America’s Health Insurance Plans’ (AHIP) 2018 “State of Medigap” report.
+About 55% of Medigap policyholder chose Plan F in 2016.

 The popularity of Plan F varies greatly based on location, according to the U.S. Department of Health & Human Services (HHS).4 In 2010, only 2.6% of Vermont residents chose this plan, while 91.3% of residents in North Dakota did.
 Popularity is not the only factor that changes considerably based on location.
 Average monthly premiums varied nearly $100 depending on the coverage state.
 The average monthly premium for Plan F was a low $79 in Vermont but jumps in New York to an average monthly premium of $220, according to HHS.